BrightspaceUI/documentation/.github/ISSUE_TEMPLATE/component-in-progress.md

 ---
-name: Component in progress
+name: Component - In Progress
 about: If the component is actively being developed or designed use this template
 title: ''
-labels: ''
+labels: Component In Progress
 assignees: ''
 ---

 <!--